Bird Control Strategies During the Summer

 • Establish a regular clean-up schedule.
 Food is one of the major attractions for birds.
 Food spillage around dumpsters, silos and rail unloading areas are some examples of where birds may find food.
 Establishing a regularly scheduled clean-up is essential.
 Roofs and product accumulations in these areas should also be checked.
 Roof areas can be difficult to clean, especially if there is a gravel layer on top of a membrane roof.
 But product can be present in these areas through equipment malfunctions.
 Inspect both high and low for food sources and eliminate them.

 • Eliminate accessible water sources.
-Water will also attract birds and provide an essential need.
-Birds need a readily available source of drinking water.
-Parking lot pot holes, poorly designed drainage systems and other sources of standing water can provide the drinking water.
+Water will also attract birds because it provides a readily available source of drinking water.
+Parking lot potholes, poorly designed drainage systems and other sources of standing water can provide the drinking water.
 Eliminate these sources whenever feasible.

 • Inspecting the building for openings which are vulnerable to bird entry is another important survey function.
 This includes, doors, windows and vents which do not seal properly or are intentionally left open.